Welcome to the SCPS Research Guide!

 News from Loyola University Chicago Libraries.

-Both the Lewis Library and Information Commons provides computer services for students by students, best effort help with technical issues for WiFi, ResNet is by "APPOINTMENT ONLY".:
+Both the Lewis Library and Information Commons provides best effort to help with technical issues for WiFi:

 Schedule an appointment online!